cenit-io/cenit/README.md

 * Workflows
   + **Flows** - Defines how data is processed by the execution of one or more actions.
   + **Data Events** - Creation of new objects or changes in objects will result in events.
-  + **Schedulers** - Are events triggered on a certain moment and can be optionally recurrent.
+  + **Schedulers** - Are events triggered at a certain moment and can be optionally recurrent.

 * Security
   + **OAuth Clients**